How I Gave Up Smoking.

 When I did finally make an appointment to see a doctor, I was sent to a nurse who had great information on nicotine replacement therapy (NRT) and lead me through the first real attempt with patches.
 However, within a year I was smoking again.
 Next, I tried lozenges, which was successful but not for long.
 Finally, I started using a nicotine spray and a vape, which kept me of the cigarettes, but I was still addicted to nicotine.

 Throughout my life I have made the effort to quit smoking, but kept making excuses as to why it was not the right time.
 When I was finally ready to quit, I managed it, yet would find myself slipping back into my old ways.
 However, when this happened, I would set a new date and try again.
 I must have tried three or four serious attempts to quit before I was truly successful.

-I found that breaking the routines that I had developed around meal times to really help give me back control from the slave like habit of smoking after eating.
+I found that breaking the routines that had developed around meal times really gave me back control from the slave like habit of smoking after eating.
 Meal times were the best place to start my attack on the habit; I would use a vape or nicotine spray after meals.
 In addition, keeping records of when I had a cigarette or NRT gave me more control, which made quitting easier.

 The key to success is to keep on trying and break common routines around smoking.
 If one plan does not work, try a different one.
 It is important to remember that it is ok to retry an old plan again in the future, or even try a combination of plans.
 There is only one secret to successfully quitting: perseverance!